josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 * Fundraising.
 The IETFAdminOrg is responsible for raising money on behalf of the IETF.

-Housing these responsibilities at IETFAdminOrg is designed to address the problems described in Sections 3.1.1., 3.1.2, and 3.1.3 of {{?I-D.haberman-iasa20dt-recs}} concerning lack of clarity around responsibility, representation, and authority.
+Housing these responsibilities at IETFAdminOrg is designed to address the problems described in {lack-clarity} concerning lack of clarity around responsibility, representation, and authority.
 By having IETFAdminOrg manage the IETF's finances and conduct the IETF's fundraising, confusion about who is responsible for representing the IETF to sponsors and who directs the uses of sponsorship funds could be reduced or eliminated.
 Having IETFAdminOrg reside in a legal entity and take responsibility for operations would allow the org to execute its own contracts without the need for further approvals from ISOC.

 The IETFAdminOrg would be expected to conduct its work according to the following principles: